DivyanshTamrakar/Component_library/README.md

 # Component_library
-This is a component library made with only html css Check out to Know More https://deluxeui.netlify.app/
+This is a component library made with only HTML CSS.
+Check out to Know More
+https://deluxeui.netlify.app/